glurp/ten_algorithms_must_know_to/README.md

 give ruby material corresponding to responses to next Quora question.

-I enlarge a little for respond to the question :

-   In a long programming career, what are algorithms which you programs the most frequently ?
+I enlarge a little for respond to the question : In a long programming career, what are algorithms which you programs the most frequently ?

 Code can be materials for ruby learner, and more experimented rubysh should enjoy read theme also :)

+For each probleme:
+* simples.rb : give solutions in pure, non-concurrent readable solution(s) from naive to optimized
+* concurrent.rb : give a solution which use cpu cores (suppose do be effective with jruby/rubinius interp)
+* test.rb : test and memory/time comparaison of each solution
+* eventually a README.md  for give some theoric explanations, link...

 CORA QUESTION:
 =============
 What are the 10 algorithms one must know in order to solve most algorithm challenges/puzzles?

 RESPONSE 1 :
 ============